msdale/readme-generator/README.md

 ## Features

 As mentioned in the "Description" section, the readme-generator can be executed using a pre-existing parameters file.
-The application persists the readme-params.json file in the 'dist' directory.
+The application always persists a readme-params.json file in the 'dist' directory.
 That file can be archived and reused in the optional '-c <filePathname>'.
-This feature can provide a means of templating the readme generation process without having to save the entire readme file.
+This feature can provide a means of templating the readme generation process.

 ## Contributing

 Contributing is encouraged.
-Send a pull request, along with an email.
+Send a pull request, along with an email explaining your pull request.
+Please include the title and number of the pull request in the email contents.
+I will review and comment on any and all contributions.
+Thanks!

 [Contributor Covenant](./assets/markdown/contributing.md)